Age Range: 2 to 5

 For a young child Mouse Paint is a lovely story, for an older child the story offers an element of scientific discovery and provides opportunities for learning.
 It is an easy text for children to follow, the sentences are short and simple and there is some repetition which makes it a good book for a beginner reader.
 The mice are very cute and I like the pictures which are bold and colourful on a predominantly white background.

 I first used this book on teaching practice and have used it many times in Early Years’ classrooms for a topic on colour.
 It reinforces six basic colours and introduces basic colour mixing.
 My daughter wanted to mix colours like the mice so we had a lovely time making our own Mouse Paint mice which helped to reinforce the concepts introduced in the book.

 I have often used Mouse Paint to introduce colour vocabulary to non native English speaking children and have recently read the story to a group of four and five year olds to stimulate a craft activity.
-We mixed two primary colours (using acrylic paint) in a small glass jar and then painted the inside of the jar.
-Then we painted a strip of paint around the top of the outside of the jar and turned it upside down in a bowl of decorative sand.
-We finished decorating our tealight holder by sticking small ‘jewels’ to the outside of the jar.
+They chose two primary colours and mixed them together (using acrylic paint) in a small glass jar.
+Then they painted the inside of the jar and a paint stripe around the outside top before turning it upside down in a bowl of decorative sand.
+They finished decorating their tealight holders by sticking small ‘jewels’ to the outside of the jar.

 This really is a great book to use in the classroom as well as being an enjoyable story.

 I also like Mouse Count but I haven’t read Mouse Shapes.